-Announced in 2005, One Laptop per Child promised to transform the lives of children across the Global South with a small, sturdy, and cheap laptop computer, powered by a hand crank.
+Announced in 2005 by MIT Media Lab cofounder Nicholas Negroponte, One Laptop per Child promised to transform the lives of children across the Global South with a small, sturdy, and cheap laptop computer, powered by a hand crank.
 In reality, the project fell short in many ways—starting with the hand crank, which never materialized.
 Yet the project remained charismatic to many who were captivated by its claims of access to educational opportunities previously out of reach.
 Behind its promises, OLPC, like many technology projects that make similarly grand claims, had a fundamentally flawed vision of who the computer was made for and what role technology should play in learning.

-Drawing on a seven-month study of a model OLPC project in Paraguay, Ames postulates that the laptops were designed for “technically precocious boys”—idealized younger versions of the developers themselves—rather than the children who were actually using them.
+Drawing on fifty years of history and a seven-month study of a model OLPC project in Paraguay, Ames reveals that the laptops were not only frustrating to use, easy to break, and hard to repair, they were designed for “technically precocious boys”—idealized younger versions of the developers themselves—rather than the children who were actually using them.
 The Charisma Machine offers a cautionary tale about the allure of technology hype and the problems that result when utopian dreams drive technology development.

 OLPC is one of the great stories of technology and social change, breathtaking in ambition, with noble but unexamined intentions and profound failures of execution.
 With an admirable mix of firsthand perspective and scholarly distance, Morgan Ames provides a helpful set of tools for understanding enthusiasm for a wave of new technologies.
 The idea of a 'charismatic technology' is one that will influence technology scholars to come.